-Preliminary course lists issued.

-Last day upon which graduate students may cancel their registration for the spring term without payment of tuition.

-Last day upon which undergraduates may complete cross-registration.

-February 16, Monday

-University holiday: Presidents' Day.

-Last day upon which new transfers and visiting undergraduates may drop or add any course or change the grade status of a letter-graded or Pass/Fail course without a fee.
+Last day upon which undergraduates may drop or add any course or change the grade status of a letter-graded or Pass/Fail course without a fee.
+February 22, Tuesday Makeup examinations for 2004-2005 fall term begin.
+March 4, Friday through March 5, Saturday Junior Parents Weekend.

-February 17, Tuesday

-Makeup examinations for 2003-2004 fall term begin.

-Last day upon which first-term graduate students and special students may drop or add any course without a fee.

-March 5, Friday through March 6, Saturday

-Junior Parents Weekend.
 Parents may attend classes on Friday.

-March 8, Monday

-Fifth Monday of the term.
+March 7, Monday Fifth Monday of the term.
 Last day upon which undergraduates may drop or add any course or change the grade status of a letter-graded or Pass/Fail course.
 Last day upon which undergraduates may divide full courses with half-course credit.

-Plans of Study due for transfer students entering in Spring Term 2003-2004.
+Plans of Study due for transfer students entering in Spring Term 2004-2005.
 Last day upon which students from other schools may complete cross-registration in the Faculty of Arts and Sciences.

+Academic Calendar

-March 19, Friday
+March 18, Friday

 Midterm grades (including unsatisfactory grade reports) due before 5 pm for undergraduates in courses below the 200-level.

-March 22, Monday
+March 21, Monday

 Seventh Monday of the term.
 Last day upon which undergraduates may petition to withdraw from a spring term course.

 Last day upon which graduate students may register for or add spring term courses.
 After this date, graduate students may add or register for TIME only.

-March 27, Saturday through April 4, Sunday
+March 26, Saturday through April 3, Sunday

 Spring recess.

-April 1, Thursday

-Graduate student applications for June 2004 degrees (AM, SM, ME, MFS, and PhD) must be submitted on or before this date.

-April 6, Tuesday

-Last day upon which graduate students may drop a course or divide a full course with half-course credit.

-April 16, Friday

-Undergraduate student applications for June 2004 degrees (AB and SB) must be submitted on or before this date.

-Last day to change concentration without Administrative Board approval for June and November 2004 degree candidates.

-Last day upon which June and November 2004 degree candidates (AB and SB) may file a foreign language citation study plan.

-Advanced Standing eligible students planning to graduate after six or seven terms in June or November 2005, or to begin a fourth year AM program in fall term 2005, must file the "Intent to Exercise Advanced Standing Form" by this date.
+April 1, Friday Graduate student applications for June 2005 degrees (AM, SM, ME, MFS, and PhD) must be submitted on or before this date.
+April 5, Tuesday Last day upon which graduate students may drop a course or divide a full course with half-course credit.
+April 15, Friday Undergraduate student applications for June 2005 degrees (AB and SB) must be submitted on or before this date.
+Last day to change concentration without Administrative Board approval for June and November 2005 degree candidates.
+Last day upon which June and November 2005 degree candidates (AB and SB) may file a foreign language citation study plan.
+Advanced Standing eligible students planning to graduate after six or seven terms in June or November 2006, or to begin a fourth year AM program in fall term 2006, must file the "Advanced Standing Activation Form" by this date.
+May 7, Saturday Last day in the spring term upon which undergraduates will ordinarily be granted a leave of absence from the College.
+Reading Period May 7, Saturday, through May 18, Wednesday May 9, Monday Plans of Study due for all freshmen, class of 2008.

-Reading Period

-May 8, Saturday through May 19, Wednesday

-May 8, Saturday

-Last day in the spring term upon which undergraduates will ordinarily be granted a leave of absence from the College.

-May 10, Monday

-Plans of Study due for all freshmen, class of 2007.

-May 19, Wednesday

 Last day in the spring term upon which graduate students may petition for late withdrawal from a course.

 Examination Period

-May 20, Thursday through May 28, Friday
+May 19, Thursday, through May 27, Friday

-See the Examination Poster for times and locations of spring term exams.
+See the Office of the Registrar's website, www.registrar.fas.harvard.edu, and the Examination Poster which lists exam times and locations for spring term courses.

 Spring Final Grades Due

-May 24, Monday through June 4, Friday
+May 23, Monday, through June 3, Friday

 See page 55 for schedule of due dates.

-May 25, Tuesday
+May 24, Tuesday

 Departmental recommendations for honors for graduating seniors due at the Office of the Registrar.

-May 28, Friday
+May 27, Friday

 Approved graduate theses due for June degree candidates.

-May 31, Monday
+May 30, Monday

 University holiday: Memorial Day.

-June 7, Monday

-Degree Meeting of the Faculty at 4:30 pm.
+June 6, Monday Degree Meeting of the Faculty at 4:30 pm.

 Commencement

-June 10, Thursday
+June 9, Thursday

 Harvard University Commencement.

-Summer 2004

-August 1, Sunday

-Graduate student applications for non-resident status for the 2004-2005 fall term or academic year are due in department offices.

-August 16, Monday
+Summer 2005 August 1, Monday

-Graduate student applications for November 2004 degrees (AM, SM, ME, MFS, and PhD) must be submitted on or before this date.
+Graduate student applications for non-resident status for the 2005-2006 fall term or academic year are due in department offices.
+August 15, Monday Graduate student applications for November 2005 degrees (AM, SM, ME, MFS, and PhD) must be submitted on or before this date.
+September 13, Tuesday Last day upon which graduate students may submit work for Incomplete grades from the 2004-2005 fall term.

-September 14, Tuesday

-Last day upon which graduate students may submit work for Incomplete grades from the 2003-2004 fall term.